 Student Performance Standard Examples

-(Student must meet minimum requirement
+(Student must (Student must meet minimum requirement

-100% of the time
+100% of the time e)

 Critical Thinking Demonstrates critical thinking ability sufficient for clinical judgment and problem solving.
 Applies critical thinking processes to work in the classroom, laboratory, and clinical experiences.
 Exercises judgment in decision making abilities during class, laboratory and in clinical experiences.
 Follows safety procedures established for each class, laboratory, and clinical experience.
-Demonstrates the ability to self-
+Demonstrates the ability to self-evaluate.
+Demonstrates the ability to identify

-evaluate.

-Demonstrates the ability to identify problems and offer possible solutions.
+problems and offer possible solutions.

-Interpersonal Demonstrates the ability to interact and relate to other Demonstrates interest in classmates, faculty, patients/clients. people beyond giving and receiving instructions.
-Demonstrates the ability to get along with and cooperate with others.
-Cooperates with others. - Demonstrates the ability to listen to others Demonstrates the ability to provide suggestions/ recommendations to others.
-Demonstrates ability to maintain poise and flexibility in stressful or changing conditions.
-Recognizes and responds appropriately to individuals of all ages, genders, races, socio- economic, religious, sexual preferences, and cultural backgrounds.
+Ttown ongonal Dama an atmata a tha ability to Damanatuatas interest in alassurates

+Interpersonal Demonstrates the ability to - Demonstrates interest in classmates,

+interact and relate to other faculty, patients/clients.

+people beyond giving and - Demonstrates the ability to get along

+receiving instructions. with and cooperate with others.

+Cooperates with others.
+Demonstrates the ability to listen to others

+- Demonstrates the ability to provide

+suggestions/ recommendations to

+others.

+Demonstrates ability to maintain

+poise and flexibility in stressful or

+changing conditions.

+Recognizes and responds

+appropriately to individuals of all

+ages, genders, races, socio-

+economic, religious, sexual

+preferences, and cultural

+backgrounds.

+vackgrounds.

+Communication

-Communication Demonstrates the ability to communicate clearly with patients/clients, physicians, others health professionals, family members, significant others, care givers, community or professional groups and colleagues.
+Demonstrates the ability to communicate clearly with patients/clients, physicians, others health professionals, family members, significant others, care givers, community or professional groups and colleagues.
 Communication includes speech, language, nonverbal, reading, writing and computer literacy.